EEHoveckis/chemymass/README.md

 * **(^1.0.12)** `units` is optional parameter which defaults to `g/mol`.
 Available options are `g/mol` (Grams per mole); `kg/mol` (Kilograms per mole); `Da` (Daltons); `amu` (Atomic mass unit); `u` (Same as amu) or `""` (Just number - no units) **(^1.0.13)**.

 * `precision` is optional parameter which defaults to 3 if not passed to function.

-* This module understands both normal numbers and subscripts.
-You don't have to specifically convert them.

 * Verbal mode is made possible by [NIH NCI/CADD Group](https://cactus.nci.nih.gov/)!
 Without their [API](https://cactus.nci.nih.gov/chemical/structure), verbal mode probably wouldn't be a thing.